 - Location of the risk insured in Portugal: The postcode to which the contract relates, due to the requirement by the Portuguese authorities to file Stamp Duty on a provincial level, or at least whether the risk is located in Mainland Portugal, Azores, or Madeira.

-Negative impacts of these changes
+Negative impacts of Portugal’s stamp duty reporting changes

 It’s important to note that the ability to offset taxes relating to previous periods has been revoked by Law Decree no. 119/2019, which allowed insurers to report reduced tax amounts for overpaid liabilities.
 The modifications to the reporting procedure enable companies to amend previous periods through their internal system.
 Consequently, this permits adjustments to prior periods and the reclaiming of overdeclared liabilities directly from the Portuguese tax authority.
 It is our understanding that reclaims will be reimbursed to the client two months after an amended return is submitted.